hmmdyl/LWDR/README.md

 You have to hook the functions declared in `rtoslink.d` by implementing them in your MCU development environment.
 For example, with FreeRTOS, `rtosbackend_heapalloc` points to a wrapper in the C/C++ land that wraps `pvPortMalloc(...)`.

 ### Example usage
-First off, you will need an existing C/C++ project for your target microcontroller that builds with GCC and has some form of memory management (RTOS preferred).
+First off, you will need an existing C/C++ project for your target microcontroller that has a C compiler and link, and has some form of memory management (RTOS preferred).
 The C/C++ code can then call into your D functions (they must be marked `extern(C)`).

-You will need to download GDC and compile it for the arm-none-eabi target.
-Once that is done, you can compile LWDR with your compatible D project.
-An example arm-none-eabi-gdc command is:
-`arm-none-eabi-gdc "myapp.d" "dwarf_eh.d" "memory.d" "object.d" "rtoslink.d" "unwind.d" "util.d" "invariant_.d" "arrimpl.d" -nophoboslib -nostdlib -ggdb`
+LWDR can be used with DUB and LDC.
+Simply add it to your dependencies.
+Build instructions are [here for DUB and LDC](https://github.com/hmmdyl/LWDR/wiki/Compiling-with-DUB-and-LDC).

 This will output a lib archive that you can link into your C/C++ project and execute on an MCU.